synw/microb/README.md

 ## Usage

 Create a Go package for your service and put a `manifest` folder in it.
 First file is for service
-initilization: create a `init.go` file: example for a hello world service:
+initilization: create an `init.go` file: example for a hello world service:

    ```go
    package hello_world